swlaschin/fsharpforfunandprofit.com/_posts/2014-04-22-low-risk-ways-to-use-fsharp-at-work-3.md

 * If you reverse a list and then reverse it again, you get the original list.
 * If you factorize an integer and then multiply the factors, you get the original number.

-But even in Boring Line-Of-Business Applications�, you may find that property based testing has a place.
+But even in Boring Line-Of-Business Applications™, you may find that property based testing has a place.
 For example, here are some things that can be expressed as properties:

 * **Roundtripping**.
 For example, if you save a record to a database and then reload it, the record's fields should be unchanged.
   Similarly, if you serialize and then deserialize something, you should get the original thing back.